Mike Waltz: Tenure at the NSA

 On November 12, 2024, President-elect Donald Trump announced that he would appoint Waltz to serve as his national security advisor.

+On January 18, 2025, Waltz met with the families of American-Israeli hostages held by Hamas and pressed for full implementation of the Gaza ceasefire and hostage-release deal.

 On January 20, 2025, Waltz tendered his resignation from the U.S. House of Representatives in order to take up his appointment with the Trump administration.
 He would assume office the same day.
-Shortly after becoming National Security Advisor, Waltz would reverse his previous stance supporting a ban on TikTok in the United States.
+Shortly after becoming National Security Advisor, Waltz publicly echoed Trump’s position on TikTok, reversing his previous stance supporting a ban in the United States.